BlakeDarrow/DarrowRecipes/source/sphinx/EasyExport.rst

 2. Under addon preferences in Blender, click 'install' and the select the recently downloaded zip file.
 3. Enable the addon

-.. warning:: Sometimes you might get an error when installing saying there isn't a module named "EasyExport", restart Blender and try enabling the addon again.
+.. caution :: Sometimes you might get an error when installing saying there isn't a module named "EasyExport", restart Blender and try enabling the addon again.

 .. raw:: html

    <hr>

-.. _fbxTag:
+.. _usageTag:

 Usage
 +++++